SekaiCTF 2024 challenges

 </body>

-HTML tag-like things are stripped hmmmmmm Open in new tab (full image size 69 KiB)
+The app strips HTML tag-like things, hm.
+Open in new tab (full image size 69 KiB)

-If we instead add a few carriage return in the right spot, we can fool our sanitizeInput() function into leaving us alone.
+If you add a few carriage return in the right spot, you can fool the sanitizeInput() function into not rejecting your input.
 After messing around in regex101 for a while, I came up with the following prototype injection:

 <script\x0d>window.alert()</\0x0dscript>

 Where \0x0d indicates a carriage return insertion.
-Inserted into a URL, this will look like the following:
+Inserted into an address, this looks like the following:

 /?autodisplay&auto_input=<script%0d>window.alert()</%0dscript>